 Mining activities ordinarily generate high concentrations of metals and metalloids.
-When these metals leach they can reach the groundwater and surface water and find a way into the food chain and even climb up it through bioaccumulation.
+When these metals leach, they can reach the groundwater and surface water, find a way into the food chain, and even climb up it through bioaccumulation.

 Effects of Mining on the Environment

-1. Water pollution
+1. Water Pollution

 Massive contamination can also occur due to the water generated from the mining sites.
-This water is concentrated with high amounts of chemicals used for mining as well as metals from the ground ore.
+This water is concentrated with high amounts of mining chemicals and metals from the ground ore.

-Examples are the Britannia Mine – a former copper mine in Vancouver, and the Tar Creek mibe in Picher, Oklahoma which reportedly has high levels of heavy metal contamination.
+Examples are the Britannia Mine – a former copper mine in Vancouver, and the Tar Creek mine in Picher, Oklahoma, which reportedly has high levels of heavy metal contamination.

-3. Effects on biodiversity
+3. Effects on Biodiversity

-The endemic species of the area will, as a result, be highly affected owing to their sensitivity to the environmental changes.
-One important thing to note is that the impact of the mining activities on biodiversity will depend on bioavailability and morbidity of the contaminant.
+The endemic species of the area will, as a result, be highly affected owing to their sensitivity to environmental changes.
+One important thing to note is that the impact of mining activities on biodiversity will depend on the bioavailability and morbidity of the contaminant.

-5. Effect on aquatic animals
+5. Effect on Aquatic Animals

-6. Destruction and loss of vegetation cover
+6. Destruction and Loss of Vegetation Cover

-Plants that are intolerant to such conditions will fail to germinate in the reclaimed areas.
+Plants intolerant to such conditions will fail to germinate in the reclaimed areas.
 Plants in such areas are normally affected through direct poisoning, modification of pH, clogging of their leaf surfaces by dust particles, or unavailability of nutrients.